“ Understand your actions and the impact they have on others and honour your responsibility to ensure that impact is positive. ”

 What specific issue(s) are you working to address, and what motivates you to do so?

-- My advocacy now focuses on transforming educational structures.
-As a 2025 3M National Student Fellow, I collaborate on a national project to examine the design, funding, and experience of interdisciplinary university programs, with the goal of improving access to inclusive, decolonial learning pathways.
-This work highlights how traditional academic structures exclude first-generation, immigrant, and racialized students by devaluing community knowledge, non-linear educational paths, and collaborative leadership.
+My advocacy now extends into transforming the structures that govern education itself.
+As a 2025 3M National Student Fellow, I work on a national project with my cohort examining how interdisciplinary university programs are designed, funded, and experienced, with the goal of improving access to inclusive, decolonial learning pathways.
+This work speaks directly to exposing how traditional academic structures exclude first-generation, immigrant, and racialized students by devaluing community knowledge, non-linear educational trajectories, and collaborative leadership models.

-- Collectively, these efforts advance SDG 3, 4, 5, 10, and 17 by addressing health inequities, reimagining education, challenging systemic exclusion, and strengthening collaboration for meaningful participation.
+Together, these efforts advance SDG 3, 4, 5, 10, and 17 by addressing health inequities, reimagining educational structures, challenging systemic exclusions, and strengthening collaborative pathways for meaningful participation.

 What are the ways in which you curate connection?

-- I curate connection by building spaces where people feel safe enough to speak in their own language, both literally and figuratively.
+I curate connection by building spaces where people feel safe enough to speak in their own language both literally and figuratively.
 Much of my work emerges from recognizing that trust is earned long before any “initiative” begins.
 With Khairiyat, this has meant starting with conversations in family and friends, in community centres, youth programs, and cultural groups, asking women and girls what they need rather than presuming I already know.
-The stakeholders in this work are layered: immigrant and newcomer families, cultural community leaders, youth program coordinators, health-care providers, and the young women who guide our programming through their lived experience.
+The stakeholders in this work are layered: immigrant and newcomer families, cultural community leaders, youth program coordinators, health-care providers, and the young women who guide our programming from within their own lived experience.

-- My role is to design systems that empower others, rather than seeking the spotlight.
-I balance my passion with community needs by treating each project as an iterative process.
-For example, workshops are co-created with youth facilitators and adapted each time based on participant feedback, including what felt uncomfortable, what was empowering, and what they wish they had learned earlier.
-At CCUNESCO, I apply this approach to youth governance.
-Together with other youth advisors, I have advocated for frameworks that move beyond token consultation to genuine co-decision-making, ensuring advocacy is shaped by those most affected, as demonstrated by our redesign of the Youth Mandate within the Governance Committee.
+My job is not to stand at the front but to design systems that move people to the centre.
+I balance my own passion with community needs by treating every project as iterative.
+Workshops, for example, are co-created with youth facilitators and adaptedeach time based on what participants tell us from what felt uncomfortable, what felt empowering, and what they wish someone had explained to them years earlier.
+At CCUNESCO, this approach extends to youth governance.
+Along with other youth advisors, I have pushed for frameworks that replace token consultation with genuine co-decision-making so that advocacy is shaped by those most affected, such as when we redesigned the Youth Mandate as a part of the Governance Committee.

-- Ultimately, curating connection means creating conditions for people to lead their own narratives.
-I see my role as removing barriers to make this possible.
+Ultimately, curating connection means creating conditions where people can lead their own narratives, and I see my role as clearing the path for that to happen.

 What role will connection play in your future work?

-- In my future work, connection will serve as a form of accountability.
-It reminds me that my work ultimately belongs to the communities who will inherit it.
-Lasting change is built on relationships grounded in reciprocity.
+In my future work, connection will function as a form of accountability.
+It forces me to remember that what I build belongs to the communities who will inherit it.
+Durable change comes from relationships rooted in reciprocity.

-- Connection is, and will remain, the steady force that transforms intention into lasting change.
+Connection is, and will continue to be, the quiet force that turns intention into lasting change.